davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

     > true  (boolean)
     ```

-4. Next, write a third and final player class called `CornerPlayer` that extends `RandomPlayer`.
-Objects of type `CornerPlayer` look first to see if any of the corners are open, and fill a corner (any) if they find one.
+4. Next, write a third player class called `CornerPlayer` that extends `RandomPlayer`.
+Objects of type `CornerPlayer` look first to see if any of the corners are open, and fill a corner (any) if they find one that's free.
 The order in which the corners are inspected isn't important.
 If none of the corners are available, it should make its move randomly from among the remaining open positions.

     ```java
     Board b = new Board();